Scalingo/documentation/_posts/addons/2000-01-01-shared-file-system-addon.md

 from all the containers and persistant between deployments or any application operation.

-<aside class="note">Please keep it mind that using a shared file system
-is still one step longer than using an external storage service directly as the file has to be downloaded first in your container and then send to the user browser.</aside>
+{% note %}Please keep it mind that using a shared file system is still one step longer than using an external storage service directly as the file has to be downloaded first in your container and then send to the user browser.{% endnote %}

 The addon is backed by a S3-like storage facility and is using the [s3fs](https://github.com/s3fs-fuse/s3fs-fuse) to mount a bucket in your